Comparison · Revit MCP

 Yes — several community projects are genuinely capable, some exposing 100+ tools with full read/write, and they're free and open-source.
 The trade-off is setup and maintenance: you clone, build, edit JSON config, and support yourself.
 Great if you're technical; more friction if you just want it to work.

-It's the only option here that spans Revit, AutoCAD and Civil 3D from one packaged install, with one-click Claude setup (no JSON editing), an in-Revit chat panel, and commercial support.
+It's the only option here that spans Revit, AutoCAD, Civil 3D and Navisworks from one packaged install, with one-click setup for Claude, ChatGPT, Cursor and Antigravity (no JSON editing), an in-Revit chat panel, and commercial support.
 You trade the free DIY route for 'it just works, everywhere, with a person to email.'

 Do all of these work with Claude?

 Yes.
-MCP is an open standard, so these servers work with Claude Desktop and Claude Code (and other MCP-compatible clients).
-HMK Pilot writes the connection config for you.
+MCP is an open standard, so these servers work with any MCP-compatible client.
+Pilot AI writes the connection config for you — Claude Desktop, Claude Code, ChatGPT / Codex, Cursor and Google Antigravity are one click each.

 Want the one that works everywhere?

-HMK Pilot across Revit, AutoCAD & Civil 3D — free for 30 days.
+Pilot AI across Revit, AutoCAD, Civil 3D & Navisworks — free for 30 days.

 Comparison based on public information as of July 2026; previews and open-source projects evolve — please verify current capabilities.
-Revit, AutoCAD and Civil 3D are trademarks of Autodesk, Inc. HMK Tools is not affiliated with Autodesk.
+Revit, AutoCAD, Civil 3D and Navisworks are trademarks of Autodesk, Inc. HMK Tools is not affiliated with Autodesk.